Francisco Vallejo Pons

 Francisco Vallejo Pons (born 21 August 1982) is a Spanish chess grandmaster.
 He is a five-time Spanish Chess Champion.

 He achieved the Grandmaster title at the age of 16 years and 9 months.
 He won the under-18 World Chess Youth Championship in 2000.

+In 2001 he won the Capablanca Memorial.

-He won the Ciudad de Leon Masters after defeating Veselin Topalov 3½–2½.
+In 2012 he won the Ciudad de Leon Masters after defeating Veselin Topalov 3½–2½.

 In 2013 he tied for first at the European Individual Championship.

 Early life

 The son of a soldier, he was born in Mahon and grew up in Es Castell.
 Several members of his family played chess, and he learned the game from them.

 Notable games

 On 25 February 2006 he defeated FIDE world champion Veselin Topalov in 56 moves with the black pieces at the SuperGM Linares-Morelia chess tournament.